Mal1koRe1ss/video-kaynak/EN.md

-# 📜 I give the assets i use in my videos.
+# 📜 In this Repo i give the assets i use in my videos.

 ### 🌐 Links